The Causal AI Revolution is Happening Now

 “Causal inference and machine learning have a symbiotic relationship that is growing deeper… We have made a large investment in Causal AI.”Netflix Research

-Causal AI-enabled counterfactual analysis, or “artificial imagination”, is also beginning to make an impact.
+Causal AI-enabled counterfactual analysis, or “artificial imagination”, is also beginning to make an impact on AI in healthcare.
 Causal AI achieves expert clinical accuracy in medical diagnosis through counterfactual analysis.
 Causal AI places in the top 25% of doctors when benchmarked against humans while conventional machine learning has middling performance, a Nature article finds.

-Also in a healthcare context, counterfactuals have been applied in several high impact use cases for social good.
+Further examining the efficacy of Causal AI in healthcare, counterfactuals have been applied in several high impact use cases for social good.
 These include diagnosing the causes of childhood disease in Pakistan, and combatting hesitancy to visit hospitals among women in India’s rural north.
 The Harvard-affiliated team who worked on these applications concludes, “We may yet find that an ounce of causal AI is worth a pound of prediction.”

-Counterfactual analysis has enormous transformative potential beyond healthcare, not least in business and finance settings.
+Counterfactual analysis has enormous transformative potential beyond healthcare, not least for AI in finance and business.
 Riffing on the power of artificial imagination, Head of Hedge Funds at APG Michael Weinberg states, “what most excites me is seeing managers deploying new techniques like causality… new techniques and data are really beginning to expand the potential for AI strategies in a meaningful way”.

-Many other leading portfolio managers agree.
+Many other leading portfolio managers agree on the merits of causality in revolutionizing current finance AI applications.
 Michael Grady, Head of Investment Strategy at Aviva Investors, finds that “Causal AI plays an ever-more important role in our investment analysis.
 It empowers our strategists and portfolio managers to generate alpha by identifying new causal relationships in economic, financial and alternative data.”
 Similarly, Chris Udy, CIO of Tibra says that “causality-based techniques and automation of quantitative workflows help us discover more orthogonal signals faster while discarding spurious correlations.”

 We have highlighted a variety of trends that are fuelling the Causal AI revolution.
-Increased research attention, increased investment within industry and increased disillusionment with conventional machine learning are all driving wider adoption of causal methods.
+Increased research attention, increased investment within industry and increased disillusionment with conventional machine learning are all driving wider adoption of Causal AI for enterprises.
 With early adopters already seeing impactful results, we believe that the Causal AI revolution has only just begun.

 This paper outlines why and how a Causal AI revolution is sweeping through academic researchers and businesses.